LighghtEeloo/clash-from-the-gates-up/doc/3-bit.md

 # Have a Bit: Signed, Unsigned, Index, Bit, BitVector and BitPattern

-With Clash data types we'll be able to describe the data that flows inside the wires and components we learnt last time.
+With Clash data types we'll be able to describe the data that flows inside the wires and components we learned last time.

 ## Architect.
 Let's use hackage for documentation.